wordswords/wordswords.github.io/hugo-site/content/pages/my-bike/index.md

 - Tern extended stability cargo kickstand

 ![image](cargo.png)
-(Taking some cardboard to the dump)
+(Taking some cardboard to the dump and getting lost along the way)

 ## Emergency Gear (in lockable permanent Tern 'cash' box on bike)